21967284/Learn-Networking/README.md

 # A Journey Through the TCP/IP Model
 **A journey through the TCP/IP Model** is an educational app designed to help IT students understand the TCP/IP model of networking.
 It aims to simplify networking concepts by using plain and fun language to describe complex topics and uses 'bite-sized' information to avoid intimidating students.

 For each of the layers in the TCP/IP Model (Link, Network, Transport, Application), there are short explanations describing the key information about each layer.
-After each explanation section, there is a quiz question, where users can test their understanding.
+After each explanation section, there is a quiz section, where users can test their understanding.
 Users can submit their quiz answers and receive results on their progress.

-A user must login to be able to access the explanation and quiz content for each layer.
+A user must login to be able to access the explanation and quiz content.
 Once a user is logged in, they are provided access to the very first layer (ie the Link Layer).
 Once they've read through this module and completed the quiz, then they will be able to proceed to the next layer (ie the Network Layer).
 Students must complete the previous layer module before accessing the next one.

 At any given stage, users can also view their overall progress and accuracy stats by clicking on the **Progress** link